gederajeg/happyr/README.md

 | 36  | <span style="font-variant:small-caps;">preventing happiness is impeding flowing substance</span>               | *bendung*                | to dam up sth.               |    3|                 1.92|                        60.00|
 | 37  | <span style="font-variant:small-caps;">preventing happiness is impeding flowing substance</span>               | *sumbat*                 | to clog sth.                 |    2|                 1.28|                        40.00|

-The column `perc_expr_overall` indicates the percentages of the token frequencies the lexical units for the given metaphor.
+The column `perc_expr_overall` indicates the percentages of the token frequencies of the lexical units for the given metaphor.
 Meanwhile `perc_expr_by_submappings` indicates the percentages of the lexical units for each submapping of the given metaphor.

 #### Visualising the frequency of occurrences for the body-part terms in the metaphorical expressions